Aimovig (Erenumab)

 Seek immediate medical attention if you experience:

-• severe constipation or constipation with severe belly pain, vomiting, swelling of belly or bloating
+• Severe constipation with abdominal pain, vomiting, or bloating

 Important Warnings